LechGrzelak/FinancialEngineering_IR_xVA/README.md

 # Financial Engineering Course
-Here you will find materials for the course of Computational Finance
+Here you will find materials for the course of "Financial Engineering: Interest rates & xVA"

 YouTube lectures you can find at: https://www.youtube.com/ComputationsInFinance